Luanshya Copper Mines

 Mining Details

-The project is located in Copperbelt Province, approximately 30 km southwest of Ndola and 42 km southeast of Kitwe.
-The Luanshya Mine project consists of two major projects encompassing three mines called Muliashi Shallow Mine; Mashiba Joint Mine Project and Deep Sulfide Mining Project.
-China Nonferrous Metal Mining Group injected $500 million investment to dewater and redevelop Shaft 28 and offtake underground and shallow sulfide deposits.
-Designed capacity: 800,000 tpa ore for shallow resources and 2.2 million tpa for deep sulfide resources, with an estimated mine life of 18 years.
+The project is located in Zambia’s Copperbelt Province, approximately 30 km southwest of Ndola and 42 km southeast of Kitwe.
+The Luanshya Mine project consists of two major projects encompassing three mines: Muliashi Shallow Mine, Mashiba Joint Mine Project and Deep Sulfide Mining Project.
+China Nonferrous Metal Mining Group injected US$500 million to dewater and redevelop Shaft 28 and offtake underground and shallow sulfide deposits.
+Designed capacity: 800,000 tonnes per annum ore for shallow resources and 2.2 million tonnes per annum for deep sulfide resources, with an estimated mine life of 18 years.

 Ownership